tbarron/nldt/README.md

     >>> str(P('seven days from now'))
     '2018-03-06 21:18:07 Tue'

+## How to think about times and timezones

+When the input value of a moment is a single number, it is always interpreted as the number of seconds since the epoch (on Unix, this is midnight on January 1, 1970) with no timezone adjustment.
+Such values are always UTC times.

+When the input value of a moment is a time.struct_time, a date/time tuple, or a date/time specified in a string, a timezone adjustment is applied to convert the input time to UTC.
+By default, the local timezone is used for this.

+The timezone used to interpret the input can be affected by passing an itz argument to the moment constructor or by calling nldt.default_tz() to change the default timezone directly.

 ## Classes ##

 This module provides several classes intended to make date and time